Why Does God Sometimes Withhold His Blessings from Us?

 However, it gets a bit dicey when we dig into this.
 Based on the lesson from Haggai, we can assume that if things aren’t going our way and we aren’t receiving God’s blessings, it’s because we have our priorities out of whack, and we aren’t putting him first in all that we do.

-Though sometimes this may be the case, other times we may struggle and suffer because God is growing us into the person he wants us to become.
+Though sometimes this may be the case, other times we may struggle and suffer because God is using our circumstances to grow us into the person he wants us to become.
 In this situation, we may very well have our priorities correct and, for a season, still not enjoy his blessing.

 If we feel we aren’t receiving God’s blessings, it’s up to us to determine why.
 Do we need to reorder our priorities, or do we need to allow him to grow himself in us, preparing us for the future?